 Your parents are never truly happy for you, always chipping away at something you have or haven’t done, you’re not as successful as they want, you’re not doing the job they wanted you to do, you don’t help them enough, and no matter what you do you feel like you’ve failed them, making you feel a failure within yourself when what you need to do is what makes you happy, the career you want for you, regardless of what they think or say about you.

-They change the games on you, up their manipulative games on your time and time again, yet there is no rule to these games, there’s only one winner in a narcissistic relationship, and that is the narcissist.
+They change the games on you, up to their manipulative games on your time and time again, yet there is no rule to these games.
+There’s only one winner in a narcissistic relationship, and that is the narcissist.
 They promise to do something, then don’t deliver gaslighting you with phrases like.
 “I never said that.”
 They make plans without you, then saying to you.
 “I told you last week.”
 Even though they didn’t, if you question them, it’ll be.
 “You’re losing your memory.”
 Or “you’re losing your mind.”
 They’ll ruin holidays, birthdays, Christmas.
 And special occasions or any event where they are not the centre of attention, they place you into an unsettled state of mind.
 They’ll go all happy and full of life, making you look grumpy and crazy, to help with their smear campaign against you when they are getting ready to discard you for someone new, ( a narcissist can do this with new partners, a new friend or idealisation of an old friend, in the workplace, parents playing siblings or other family members off against each other.)
-When that someone new, isn’t working how they wanted, they’ll swoop back in with the hoover and false promises, and as you’ve not released all the trauma bond, you are great full they’ve come to make amends, and the cycle begins again.
-The only way to break it is to get out and stay out, no contact or grey rock.
+When that someone new isn’t working how they wanted, they’ll swoop back in with the hoover and false promises, and as you’ve not released all the trauma bond, you are grateful they’ve come to make amends, and the cycle begins again.
+The only way to break it is to get out and stay out, with no contact or grey rock.

 I always recommend no contact with these people, realistically if they were a partner.
 You had no children, this is easier to do, yet a friend you might bump into when you see other good friends, a parent or sibling, you might see at a family event, or those work colleagues that just seem to have it on for you, you have children with them, no contact isn’t always entirely realistic.